EthanHosier/LLM/README.md

 # Large Language Model (GPT): Python, Pytorch, Jupyter Notebook

 Key Features:
-- Large language model from scratch using
+- Large language model from scratch using Python, Pytorch, Jupyter Notebook
 - Trained on the OpenWebText dataset
 - Capable of generating human-like text using next token prediction
 - CLI for prompting the model